 Every respondent also has the option to skip the question, in case you decide to toggle the additional answer options off.
 In many cases, bad data is more dangerous than no data, so you cannot turn off the skip functionality on your survey.
 We will, however, remove respondents that skip too many questions.

 Think twice before trapping respondents

 It’s not always the respondent who is at fault when overclaiming occurs; they want to impress you and complete your survey, so think about what you can do to get the best out of them.
 Trapping respondents with fake brands or incorrect answer options shows little respect for them, and where the incorrect answers are obvious, they can erode trust in the relationship you have with them, removing the incentive for honesty throughout the rest of the survey.

 And in many cases, memory isn’t infallible.
 If the respondents have been encouraged to answer honestly using the methods above, they’re more likely to stop and reconsider whether they have or haven’t heard of the fake brand you’re presenting them with.
 But without the methods used above, respondents are likely to fall into your ‘traps’.

 Our Attest centre of excellence team can help you write elegant surveys that encourage honest, thoughtful responses from your respondents…and avoid the pitfalls we outlined above.
 You’ll get more accurate data as a result, and draw out more meaningful insights.

-Don’t hesitate to get in touch for personal help from the ACE team.
-You can also check out our Complete guide to survey creation for even more advice from ACE on writing surveys to avoid bias, keep engagement high, and promote data quality.
+Don’t hesitate to get in touch for personal help from the Customer Research Team.
+You can also check out our Complete guide to survey creation for even more advice from the Customer Research Team on writing surveys to avoid bias, keep engagement high, and promote data quality.